 Sensei Claire Lowes 4th Dan (Yondan)

 Claire started her Karate training in 1988 in Wado Ryu at the local Brighton club.
 She trained for two years gaining 4th Kyu before moving to Liverpool to study Veterinary Science at the University.
 In Liverpool she trained in Shotokan (as there wasn’t a local Wado Ryu club) with the ‘Red Triangle’ group for six months but was unable to continue due to university study.

 After five years study at university, she moved to Barnsley for work and there she joined Shindo Kai Wado Ryu.
 She trained there for four years gaining her second kyu.
 Shindo Kai were a very traditional club but keen on competition fighting and squad training.
 In 2002 she moved to Grantham and joined Cougar Karate Kai under Sensei Gary Musson.

-After training for two years at the Cougars Belton Lane and Bottesford Dojo’s, she was awarded Shodan (1st Dan) which was taken in front of a panel of four Cougar Dan grades.
-In 2005 she was awarded the rank of Nidan after a hard grading in Manchester under Sensei Brian Seabright of the BKA.
+After training for two years with Cougar Karate, predominantly with Sensei’s Bill Powell and Graeme Walden, she was awarded Shodan (1st Dan), which was taken in front of a panel of four Cougar Dan grades.

 Uwe started Karate in March 1994 with a Shotokan group in West Bridgeford Called ‘Trent Shotokan Karate’ (KUGB) where he took his 10th, 9th and 8th Kyu.
 He then Joined ‘the Federation of Shotokan Karate’ in 1995 and was graded to 7th and 6th Kyu by Sensei Aiden Trimble.